About the Post

 Why the addition of supplements?

 Despite eating a high quality diet, the nutrient levels in our foods are often diminished, for example minerals are low in vegetables because they are grown in soil deficient of minerals.
-Omega 3 levels in food are now too low to give us an ideal amount.
+Omega 3 levels in food were also too low low to give me an ideal amount, I seem to need a fairly high intake due to my propensity for inflammation.
 We don’t get sufficient vitamin D from the sun and deficiency is rife especially in the winter.

 Along with a Paleo diet, I take vitamin D, and multivitamin and mineral (Zone Micronutrient), a probiotic (healthy gut bacteria) and high concentrate Fish oil.
-(Omega Rx)
+(Omega Rx2)

 I’m sure I will continue to tinker with my diet as I discover new information and read new research.